 But business trips?
 Not so much.
 “There will still be business trips,” he said, “but, you know, less.”

 Without a vaccine we’ll travel again, but big group events are going to continue to suffer.
-And talk of a vaccine in 12-18 months, even though Gates himself is spending billions to help expedite production, is likely fanciful.
-Even if we settle on a vaccine or two, the process to certify safety and efficacy will take that long at least.
-And then there’s manufacture and distribution.
-Initially a vaccine will probably only be available to health care workers (and politicians, who are more important than we are).
+Initially a vaccine will probably only be available to health care workers (and politicians, who are more important than we are) in any case.

 I do think that Gates is right though that we’ll see a new equilibrium where business trips – even one on one – won’t be as necessary.
 There will still be trips, but not all the trips we used to make will be considered necessary in the future.